zpark/eliza/packages/plugin-nft-collections/README.md

 # NFT Collections Plugin

 A powerful plugin for interacting with NFT collections, providing comprehensive market data, social analytics, and trading capabilities through various APIs including Reservoir, CoinGecko, and more.
+While designed to work with any EVM NFT collection, the plugin includes special support for 420+ curated collections featured on ikigailabs.xyz.

 ## Features